 How to access your information

-The Data Protection Act, soon to be superseded by the General Data Protection Regulations (GDPR) gives you the right to see the information that UHNM holds about you, how and why we process your data, and who we will share your data with.
+The Data Protection Act 2018 and the General Data Protection Regulation (GDPR) 2018 gives you the right to see the information that UHNM holds about you, how and why we process your data, and who we will share your data with.
 Find out more on our Health Records page

 What is a Privacy Notice?